nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Renames a tag. <br>
 Changes the specified tag's nickname into the new one in order to make the tag's nickname more descriptive for the user.
 Note that this command can only change nickname.
 It can't change any other information such as label and file path.
-Existing values will be carried over.
+Existing data will be carried over.

 Format: `retag o>OLD_TAG_NAME t>NEW_TAG_NAME`